duyminh1998/cellular-automata/README.md

 **lib**: contains utility code as well as Hiroki Sayama's [pycxsimulator](https://github.com/hsayama/PyCX/blob/master/pycxsimulator.py).

+**rats-SIR**: code for CA modeling of SIR epidemic models with rats.

 **reaction-diffusion**: code for two reaction-diffusion models, the BZ reaction and the Gray-Scott model.
 Read about the Gray-Scott model [here](https://minhhua.com/ca_gray_scott/).

 **schelling**: code for CA modeling of Schelling's model of segregation.
 Read about the model [here](https://minhhua.com/ca_schelling/).